SalesforceCommerceCloud/sfcc-ci/README.md

 APIs available in `require('sfcc-ci').code`:

-`activate(instance, code_version, token[, success][, error])`
+`activate(instance, code_version, token, callback)`

 Activate the custom code version on a Commerce Cloud instance.
-You may pass an optional success and error callback function to further handle success.
+If the code version is already active, no error is available.

 Param         | Type        | Description
 ------------- | ------------| --------------------------------
-instance      | (String)    | The instance to activate the code on code_version  | (String)    | The code version to activate token         | (String)    | The Oauth token to use use for authentication success       | (Function)  | *(Optional)* function executed when the code activation succeeded. error         | (Function)  | *(Optional)* function executed when the code activation failed.
-The error will be passed as only parameter to the error callback.
+instance      | (String)    | The instance to activate the code on code_version  | (String)    | The code version to activate token         | (String)    | The Oauth token to use use for authentication callback      | (Function)  | Callback function executed as a result.
+The error will be passed as parameter to the callback function.

-**Returns:** (String|Boolean) True, if the code activation succeeded and no success callback was used.
-Returns the error, if the code activation failed and no error callback was used.
+**Returns:** (void) Function has no return value

 ***